jefdaj/ortholang/README.md

 bioinformatics: making a list of candidate genes or genomes related to a biological process of interest.
 These are sometimes called phylogenomic cuts.

+It has two main design goals:

-It aims to be usable for biologists with limited prior coding experience.
+1. Be useful for biologists with limited prior coding experience
-It downloads, installs, and runs the same command line tools you would use manually but hides most of the details.
+2. Codify the search in a format that can be published and reused by others

+Run [install.sh](install.sh) on Mac or Linux.

 See [the demo site][1] for a more detailed overview, tutorial, interactive examples, and reference of available functions.